-MSHA students participate in the APE experience after their first year of core coursework.
-The APE involves at least 200 hours of working in a health administration setting and offers intensive “on the job” experience.
-Students gain important job skills and learn more about career options in health administration.
+MPH students participate in the APE experience after completion of the six core courses.
+The APE involves at least 200 hours of working in a public health setting and offers intensive “on the job” experience.
+Students gain important job skills and learn more about career options in public health.

-MSHA students complete the APE during the summer between the first and second years of coursework.
-Our MSHA program helps students match their academic and career interests with the right APE experience.
+Two-year MPH students usually complete the APE during the summer between the first and second years of coursework or in the Fall of their second year.
+Five-year BS-MPH students will complete the APE during the summer after their fifth year.
+Our MPH program helps students match their academic and career interests with the right APE experience.

 Examples of APE placements that our students have recently completed include:

 - Identifying the current process and barriers at a hospital’s emergency room in order to design a standardized protocol for discontinuation of antibiotics after urine cultures return negative

 - Developing a communication tool to establish proactive initiatives at a hospital to ensure care transition from pediatricians to adult health care providers at the recommended age

 - Educating a community on trauma informed practices and bringing awareness about a resiliency program